Product

 You can read more about this in our article: How to Improve Your MRR Growth Rate (without new customers)

 You can think of expansion MRR as the counter to contraction MRR.
-Expansion MRR allows you to increase your revenue without having to acquire new customers.
-That means your growth isn’t 100% dependent on your ability to get new customers.
+Expansion MRR allows you to increase your revenue without having to acquire new customers, so your growth isn’t 100% dependent on your ability to acquire new customers.

 Baremetrics is living proof of how impactful expansion revenue can be to a SaaS business.
 On any given month, our expansion MRR is greater than our MRR from new customers (you can check out our live dashboard here).